apalache-mc/apalache/docs/manual.md

 # 3. Installation

 There are two ways to run Apalache: (1) Download and run a docker image, or (2) Build Apalache from sources and run the compiled package.
-If you just like to try the tool, we recommend to use the docker image.
-If you like to run the tool on daily basis or to contribute to the project, we recommend to build the project from the sources.
-In the following, we write `$APALACHE_HOME` to refer to the directory, where Apalache is cloned.
+If you just want to try the tool, we recommend using the docker image.
+If you would like to run the tool on a daily basis or [to contribute](../CONTRIBUTING.md) to the project, we recommend building the project from the source.

-<a name="useDocker"></a>

 <a name="useDocker"></a>
 ## 3.1.
 Using a docker image